alpartida/nnc-webpage/README.md

 # nnc-webpage

-One of my first HTML and CSS web pages
+This project was one the first projects I coded at Redwood.
+We were first introduced to HTML and CSS.
+I was asked to code a webpage with HTML and CSS using images and making sure the columns were aligned.